 Core ripe tomatoes and cut into quarters.
 Cook over low heat in a covered saucepan, 15 to 20 minutes.
 Purée or force through a sieve or colander and pour into electric fry pan or shallow pan.
 Add salt to taste and cook over low heat until thickened.
 Spread on a cookie sheet or tray lined with plastic wrap.
 Dry at 140ºF.

-This document was extracted from "So Easy to Preserve", 5th ed.
-2006.
+This document was adapted from "So Easy to Preserve", 6th ed.
+2014.
 Bulletin 989, Cooperative Extension Service, The University of Georgia, Athens.
 Revised by Elizabeth L. Andress.
 Ph.D. and Judy A. Harrison, Ph.D., Extension Foods Specialists.

 How do I?